subsquid/docs/tutorial/create-a-simple-squid.md

 		--out crustVersions.json
 ```

-The output is visible in the `crustVersions.json` file, and although the `metadata` field is intelligible, it's worth noting that there are 13 different `versions`, meaning the Runtime has changed 13 times.
+The output is visible in the `crustVersions.json` file, and although the `metadata` field is intelligible, it's worth noting that there are 13 different `versions`, meaning the Runtime has changed 13 (TODO) times.

 It remains to be seen if this had any impacts on the definitions of the Events we are interested in.